-Erarta Museum presents an exhibition by the renowned art photographer Vladimir Clavijo-Telepnyov revisiting the classical art tradition and alluding to the Proto-Renaissance, mediaeval mosaics, and Northern Renaissance art
+Erarta Museum presented an exhibition by the renowned art photographer Vladimir Clavijo-Telepnyov revisiting the classical art tradition and alluding to the Proto-Renaissance, mediaeval mosaics, and Northern Renaissance art

 - Photographs printed directly on wood or canvas